tsundoku/tsundoku.github.io/README.md

 Q - *do you use virtualization?*
 A - not for live servers
-A - VMware for the penetration testing environment (Kali) and disaster recovery test environment (Windows Server 2012 R2)
+A - VMware for the penetration testing environment (Kali) and disaster recovery test environment (Windows Server)
-A - I had originally set it up on Hyper-V, but having to set up your own virtual network scared some of the developers, so I switched everything to VMware

 Q - *do you use containers?*
 A - no

 Q - *do you use continuous integration / continuous delivery (CI / CD)?*
-A - no, it's financial software, banks take weeks or months to test a single version
+A - no, it's financial software, banks can take months to test a single version

 Q - *do you use Agile?*
 A - every client has their own interpretation of Agile, we try to use whatever each client uses, but the definition of Agile changes whenever there's a new project manager